elivz/vz_average.ee_addon/README.markdown

 The type of calculation to save in the custom field.
 This can be one of: `average`, `sum`, `min`, `max`, or `count`.

+### since, before = [relative or absolute date]

+If the `before` or `after` parameters are set, the updated field will be filled with data calculated using only the ratings from a certain time period.
+Either of these parameters can take any value that is able to be parsed with [PHP's strtotime](http://php.net/manual/en/function.strtotime.php) function.

 {exp:vz_average:average}, {exp:vz_average:sum}, {exp:vz_average:min}, {exp:vz_average:max}, {exp:vz_average:count}
 ------------------------------------------------------------------------------------------------------------------